What do we believe and teach

 "You and many others have heard what I have taught.
 You should teach the same thing to

 some people you can trust.
 Then they will be able to teach it to others." -- 2 Timothy 2:2

 (International Children's Bible)

-Churches or individuals often ask questions about what a religion department at a Christian
+Questions and answers about what the religion department at a Christian university